NoCodeDevAI/Sortify/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ---
-Built with ❤️ using Next.js and deployed on Vercel
+Created by NoCodeDevAI with ❤️ using Next.js and deployed on Vercel